+The reverse mortgage line of credit growth rate is the annual rate of increase applied to the variable-rate HECM line of credit.
 The growth rate is calculated by adding the initial interest rate (IIR) to the annual MIP rate.
-For example, if the IIR is 4.50% and the MIP rate is 0.50% (which it is, as of this writing), then the growth rate on the available credit line would be 5.00%.
+For example, if the initial interest rate is 4.50% and the MIP rate is 0.50%, the growth rate on the available credit line would be 5.00%.

-What is the growth rate today?
+What is the line of credit growth rate today?

-If you would like to calculate an estimate of today’s growth rate, feel free to check out our reverse mortgage calculator.
+If you would like an estimate of today’s growth rate, feel free to check out our reverse mortgage calculator.
 The growth rate will equal the total rate (IIR + MIP) listed near the top of the Calculation Results on page 6.

 If you owe little to nothing on your home, you can maximize the starting size of the line of credit.
 There’s little or no mortgage to pay off, so more proceeds will be available to leave in the credit line and earn growth.